ichtrojan/laravel-otp/README.md

 ### Check The validity of an OTP

-You can check the validity of an OTP without marking it as used by running the following method:
+To verify the validity of an OTP without marking it as used, you can use the `isValid` method:

 ```php
 <?php